Atlanta PTSD Lawyers

 At Allen & Scofield Injury Lawyers, LLC we have a veteran team of PTSD lawyers.
 When we accept a personal injury case, we evaluate every aspect of your damages.
 We know from experience that juries expect a victim to have undergone professional counseling if the victim claims severe emotional distress.
 In the absence of therapy, jurors will assume that you are exaggerating your claims.
 That’s the last thing you want them to think when you’ve been seriously injured.

 Call a PTSD Lawyer for Help with a Claim

 When you contact Allen & Scofield Injury Lawyers, LLC, everything that you discuss with us is kept confidential, even if you decide not to hire our firm to represent you.
 We aren’t medical professionals, but we understand how devastating PTSD is and we know how to connect you with the medical professionals that can heal you.
-In addition to discussing your PTSD symptoms, we will also thoroughly evaluate your case so that we can help your prove your injury claims.
+In addition to discussing your PTSD symptoms, we will also thoroughly evaluate your case so that we can help you prove your injury claims.

 PTSD is a dangerous affliction that you shouldn’t have to bear on your own.
-The PTSD lawyers of Allen & Scofield Injury Lawyers, LLC are on your side.
+The Atlanta PTSD lawyers of Allen & Scofield Injury Lawyers, LLC are on your side.
 We will do everything possible to help you fully recover from your injuries and obtain the compensation you deserve.
 Contact our attorneys today at (404) 419-6674.